Sri Lanka - Country Commercial Guide

 Last published date:

+Market oppourtunities are few, although with signs of economic recovery and lifting of import restrictions, conditions are expected to improve.
 Sri Lanka is a lower middle-income country with a sizeable middle class that seeks U.S. and Western products and services.
-The country has significant infrastructure needs in public transportation, ports, public housing, water, and power projects.
-Due to its unsustainable public debt loads, the government has mandated all development initiatives will be on a build-own-operate-transfer basis with no debt capital-funded projects.
+The country has significant infrastructure needs in public transportation, ports, public housing, water and power projects.
+Due to its unsustainable public debt situation, in 2022 the government mandated all development initiatives be on a build-own-operate-transfer basis with no debt capital funded projects.
+The country seeks significant investment in renewable energy projects for long term energy security.
 As a hub for tourism, Sri Lanka also requires a range of services and high-end products.
 Sri Lanka also seeks to position itself as a logistics and technology hub for the region, which creates an opportunity for information technology equipment and services exports.
 Priority sectors include:

-• Real Estate and Construction: The country’s construction sector was a key economic driver, however the economic crisis has stalled progress on many projects.
+· Real Estate and Construction: The country’s construction sector was a key economic driver, however the economic crisis has stalled progress with many companies reporting lack of projects and inability to continue ongoing contracts due to steep cost escalation.